Two years ago I met a woman on the train who just spent a year skiing abroad and was returning to work.

 Why Are We All Afraid Of Taking Time Off?

 I’m afraid of taking time off for the following reasons:

-- I’m afraid that my future employer will react like my boss reacted when I hired the woman who took a ski-year.
+- I’m afraid that my future employer will react negatively to the time off.

 Those are pretty normal fears given:

 - 70% of women are afraid of taking a career break